Tactical Cluster: Batch Processing Pipelines

 |---|---|---|---|

-Memory Overflow Handling: When memory_limit is breached, DuckDB spills to a temporary directory (/tmp/duckdb_spill/ by default).
-In containerized environments, mount a high-IOPS volume to /tmp or set SET temp_directory = '/data/duckdb_temp'.
-Monitor spill latency using EXPLAIN (ANALYZE).
+Memory Overflow Handling: When memory_limit is breached, DuckDB spills to a temporary directory.
+In containerized environments, mount a high-IOPS volume or set SET temp_directory = '/data/duckdb_temp'.
+Monitor spill latency using EXPLAIN ANALYZE.
 If spill I/O dominates execution, the pipeline is memory-bound; reduce threads to lower concurrent spill pressure or pre-aggregate geometries using ST_Collect before union operations.

-Failure Boundaries: Abort and restart if ST_IsValid returns > 5% invalid geometries, as topology errors cascade into infinite spatial join loops.
-Filter on ST_IsValid(geom) = false to isolate and quarantine malformed WKB records.
+Failure Boundaries: Abort and restart if ST_IsValid returns > 5% invalid geometries, as topology errors cascade into incorrect spatial join results.
+Filter on NOT ST_IsValid(geom) to isolate and quarantine malformed WKB records.
 For persistent OOM conditions, enforce strict row-level filtering before spatial evaluation and cap intermediate result sets using LIMIT during development profiling.